British Rail Class 196: History

 Shortly after the announcement that a consortium of Abellio, Mitsui and JR East had been awarded the West Midlands franchise, West Midlands Trains confirmed they had placed an order for 26 diesel multiple units based on CAF's Civity platform.

 The first completed unit started testing at the Velim railway test circuit in December 2019.

 The first vehicle arrived at Tyseley TMD in Birmingham on 17 April 2020, having travelled by ship from Cuxhaven to Hull.
 Revenue services using the new fleet began on 17 October 2022, on services between Shrewsbury and Birmingham.

 Operators

 West Midlands Trains

-West Midlands Trains will use the Class 196 fleet to replace their 23 Class 170/5 Turbostar units on services between Birmingham and Shrewsbury via Telford.
-They will also run on Birmingham to Hereford services from 2023, with occasional appearances on the Snow Hill Lines (Dorridge & Stratford-upon-Avon to Worcester).
-Six 2-car units will be allocated to the initial services operated on the East West Rail route between Oxford and Milton Keynes.
+West Midlands Trains use the Class 196 fleet to replace their 23 Class 170/5 Turbostar units on services between Birmingham and Shrewsbury via Telford.
+They also run on Birmingham to Hereford services from 2023, with occasional appearances on the Snow Hill Lines (Dorridge & Stratford-upon-Avon to Worcester).

+Chiltern Railways

+Six 2-car units will be allocated to the initial services operated on the East West Rail route between Oxford and Milton Keynes in 2025.